ldelaprade/JavaCodingStyle/Rational.md

 END-IF
 ```

-Considering 'THEN' keyword the opening block delimiter, then, being matched with the newly introduced '{', no wonder it was first transposed to such C styling:
+Considering 'THEN' keyword the opening block delimiter.
+'THEN', being matched with the newly introduced '{' - no wonder it was first transposed to such C styling:

 ```c
 if(a<b) {
    DISPLAY("COMBINED CONDITION");